-- A TEAM of industry specialists with operating experience M a. - ⋈ b.
-A TRADITIONAL, industry-focused financial institution - M c.
-A source of private equity - Md.
-A MODERN provider of financial and M&A advisory services - M e.
-VERONIS SUHLER
+- ✓ a.
+A TEAM of industry specialists with operating experience - ☑ b.
+A TRADITIONAL, industry-focused financial institution - ☑ c.
+A SOURCE of private equity - ✓ d.
+A модеки provider of financial and M&A advisory services - ✓ e.
+Veronis Suhler

-| 350 Park Avenue New York, NY 10022 212-935-4990 212-381-8168 fax Activities requiring brokerage registration will be performed by Veronis, Suhler & Associates' wholly owned broker-dealer affiliate, Veronis, Suhler & Associates LLC.
+350 Park Avenue New York, NY 10022 212-935-4990 212-381-8168 fax Activities requiring brokerage registration will be performed by Veronis, Suhler & Associates' wholly owned broker-dealer affiliate, Veronis, Suhler & Associates LLC.
 Veronis, Suhler & Associates LLC is a member of NASD and SIPC.
-Court blocks dual boxes No integration beyond 2005; cable told to unbundle digital set-top equipment By Bili McConnell he cable industry by 2005 must stop offering all-in-one decoder boxes that handle both channel surfing and security, a federal appeals court said last week.
+Court blocks dual boxes No integration beyond 2005; cable told to unbundle digital set-top equipment By Bill McConnell he cable industry by 2005 must stop offering all-in-one decoder boxes that handle both channel surfing and security, a federal appeals court said last week.
 A three-judge panel upheld FCC rules aimed at creating a competitive retail market for set-top boxes, which are expected to provide not only traditional channel surfing but also new digital-age services such as electronic program guides and interactive communication.
 The rules apply to digital boxes, not to analog-only boxes.
 The cable industry and its equipment suppliers, who say subscribers should have the more convenient option of a single, integrated box, had challenged the rules in federal court.
 They argued that the FCC unlawfully went beyond the intent of a 1996 law mandating that cable operators allow consumers to use channel-surfing equipment purchased from outside vendors.
 The law forbids the FCC from issuing regulations that prevent cable operators from offering converter boxes and other equipment.
-But the court said the FCC was reasonable when it decided that continued sale of integrated security/channelsurfing boxes would dissuade consumers from buying equipment at independent retailers and would prevent the development of a competitive market.
-Siding with the FCC were retailers such as Circuit City and consumer equipment makers.
-Cable industry officials said an appeal is unlikely.
-Under the rules, cable systems by July 1 must make security "pods" that will work with retail converters and by January 2005 must halt integrated-box sales.
-The court rejected cable industry arguments that the separation order would make it easier for thieves to steal cable signals.
+But the court said the FCC was reasonable when it decided that continued sale of integrated security/channel-